 A block table with a table top epoxy flood coat

 If you're planning an epoxy project, you may be wondering which epoxy type is right for you.
-One factor that users don't always consider is the viscosity rating of different epoxy resins.
+One factor that users often don't consider is the viscosity rating of different epoxy resins.

-We'll go over the differences between our epoxies here.
+In this article, we go over the viscosity differences between our epoxies.

 The two most commonly used resin types are table top epoxy and deep pour epoxy.
-Both of them serve specific purposes.
+Each of them excels in different ways.

 For table top epoxy, protection and convenience are the primary goals.
 It's stronger and more resilient, as well as being easy to use due to its self-leveling trait.

-It is sometimes used on very small projects as well, but it's not a casting resin, so it isn't intended to be used for deep embedments or mold filling.
+Table top epoxy can be used on tiny projects as well, but since it's not a casting resin, it isn't intended to be used for deep embedments or mold filling.

-For that, you'll want to use the deep pour epoxy, described below.
+For that, you'll want to use deep pour epoxy, described below.

 A live edge epoxy countertoptop with a table top epoxy flood coat

 Deep pour epoxy primarily focuses on embedding or casting.
-It could be described as a low viscosity epoxy casting resin.
+It could be described as a low-viscosity epoxy alternative to table top epoxy.
 It flows more rapidly and has less cohesion, so it won't self-level to the same extent as table top epoxy.

-Deep pour epoxy is often used for projects that need thick layers, whether to embed objects, for casting purposes, or to fill in reservoirs and gaps in substrate materials.
+Deep pour epoxy is often used for projects that need thick layers, whether to embed objects, for casting purposes, or to fill in reservoirs and gaps in substrate materials, such as when constructing a river table.

-If your goal is something in that vein, or you simply need a low viscosity resin for another reason, this is the one you should choose.
+If your goal is something in that vein, or if you simply need a low-viscosity resin for another reason, this is the one you should choose.

 Why does epoxy viscosity matter?